 Feeling self-conscious about missing teeth?
-Our dentist may recommend dentures or other tooth replacement options to restore your smile.
+Our dentists in Plymouth, MI, may recommend dentures or other tooth replacement options to restore your smile.
 We offer quality dentures because we understand how much you depend on your teeth for smiling, talking, and eating.

 First 24 Hours

-If we need to extract teeth, our dentist may prescribe you pain relievers and antibiotics to take as directed while the site heals.
+If you require emergency tooth extraction, our dentists may prescribe you pain relievers and antibiotics to take as directed while the site heals.
 It’s important that you don’t remove your dentures during the first 24 hours so the gums have a chance to heal.

 Since the extraction sites will be sore, we recommend eating soft foods like mashed potatoes or macaroni and cheese until they heal.